Exponential Runge-Kutta Parareal for Non-Diffusive Equations: Motivating numerical experiments

 For our second experiment we consider a modified initial condition that contains a high-frequency component, namely

 The newly added perturbation does not fundamentally change the solution, but rather introduces a low-amplitude oscillation that persists throughout the temporal integration window; see \cref{fig:nls-experiment-oscillatory}(b)-(c).
 Moreover, the high-frequency mode does not make the computation more challenging for serial ERK methods, as evidenced by the convergence and efficiency plots that are nearly identical to those generated using the initial condition \cref{eq:nls-low-frequency-ic}; compare \cref{fig:nls-serial-convergence-smooth,fig:nls-serial-convergence-oscillatory}.
 We again consider the Parareal method from \cref{tab:nls-parareal-configuration} with either classical or repartitioned ERK integrators.
 In \cref{fig:nls-experiment-oscillatory}(a) we show error as a function of the iteration number $k$, and see that repartitioning is again required to prevent instabilities.
 However, the high-frequency component has now prevented the repartitioned Parareal method from fully converging; the method remains stable as $k$ increases, however the error does not improve beyond $3\times 10^{-7}$.
-This is our first indication that highly-oscillatory solutions will cause convergence problems for Parareal.
+This is our first indication that highly-oscillatory solutions will cause convergence problems for Parareal. \Cref{app:nls-experiment-oscillatory-extended-k} contains a complementary error versus iteration graph for $\NIters$ up to 160.
+It further reveals that: (1) Parareal with classical ERK methods becomes completely unstable after 9 iterations, and (2) repartitioned Parareal requires additional iterations to converge, thus eliminating the hope for significantly reduced time-to-solution.

 Thus far, we have seen that repartitioning is essential for preventing instabilities in the exponential Parareal iteration.
 Therefore, we will no longer consider Parareal with classically partitioned ERK methods in this section.
-However, we have also seen that repartitioning does not guarantee convergence.
+However, we have also seen that repartitioning does not guarantee rapid convergence.
 In \cite{buvoli2021imexparareal,Ruprecht2018} it was shown that Parareal convergence on non-diffusive problems improves when the coarse propagator $\Gprop$ more closely approximates the fine propagator $\Fprop$.
 In our final motivating experiment, we will explore this phenomenon using an even more challenging initial condition that contains $45$ spatial modes, namely

 The NLS solution is now full of high-frequency information (see \cref{fig:nls-solution-visualization}) that causes even serial ERK integrators to achieve slightly diminished accuracy for the same number of steps; compare \cref{fig:nls-serial-convergence-full-spectrum} to \cref{fig:nls-serial-convergence-oscillatory}.
 Based on the previous experiment we expect that the high-frequency oscillations will prevent the Parareal configuration in \cref{tab:nls-parareal-configuration} from rapidly converging to the fine solution.
 We therefore change the accuracy of the coarse propagator $\Gprop$ by considering two additional choices for the number of coarse steps, namely $\NGprop \in \{1, 2, 3\}$.
 By increasing $\NGprop$ (the number of steps of $g$ in $\Gprop$) we can exchange parallel speedup for a more accurate coarse integrator.
 In \cref{fig:nls-ng-experiment} we show error and parallel speedup as a function of the iteration number $k$ for these three Parareal configurations.
 As expected, the Parareal configuration with $\NGprop=1$ does not converge to the fine solution within six iterations.
 However, as $\NGprop$ increases we see that convergence properties improve significantly at the cost of decreased parallel speedup.